-POLAR PLUNGE REVENUE SHARING GUIDELINES
+REVENUE SHARING GUIDELINES

 As identified in the SOIA strategic plan, program growth (number of athletes and opportunities for local competitions) is dependent on local fundraising supported by the State Office.
 SOIA will continue offering profit sharing with the areas.
-Profit sharing allows for delegations to receive no more than 100% of what they raise with a maximum of 18% of the net proceeds.
+Contact the State Office for a list of events that qualify for revenue share.